 at think tank Chatham House and chair of the Health Protection Agency in the United Kingdom.
 "The disease has spread internationally and is a real concern."

 The 67th World Health Assembly took place last week and it approved a long-term global TB strategy, including targets to reduce TB deaths by 95% between 2015 and 2035.
 Also firmly on the agenda was the global concern of antibiotic resistance and the fear of many diseases becoming untreatable.

 The issue has been addressed by many public health organizations in 2014 and Heymann believes TB is a prime example of the problem and should be declared a public health emergency of international concern by the International Health Regulations Emergency Committee.
 But such a declaration is yet to be made.

-The man in charge of the controlling the problem globally is Mario Raviglione, director of the Global Tuberculosis Program at the WHO.
+The man in charge of the controlling the problem globally is Mario Raviglione, director of the Global Tuberculosis Program